25 Biggest College Football Rivalries – 2026

 biggest college football rivalries

 Fordham University, where I was an undergrad, is not a big sports school.
 As a result, I was never initiated into the ritualistic world of tailgating and fight songs, homecoming traditions and bowl game aspirations.
-And although college sports still, to some extent, remain alien to me, they鈥檙e becoming more and more difficult to ignore.
-College football in particular continues to be a huge part of the ever-expanding sports media sphere鈥攊n 2019, Division I athletics was a , with football generating the vast majority of revenues.
-So even I, a college sports layperson, have become familiar with some of the narratives surrounding college football鈥攑owerhouse legacies like the Alabama Crimson Tide, exorbitantly-paid head coaches, , , and, of course, rivalries.
-Michigan vs. Ohio State, Army vs. Navy, UCLA vs. USC鈥攖hese longstanding rivalries make up the fabric of college football.
+And although college sports still, to some extent, remain alien to me, they’re becoming more and more difficult to ignore.
+College football in particular continues to be a huge part of the ever-expanding sports media sphere, with Division I athletics now a multi-billion-dollar industry and football generating the vast majority of revenues.
+So even I, a college sports layperson, have become familiar with some of the narratives surrounding college football, like powerhouse legacies (the Alabama Crimson Tide), exorbitantly-paid head coaches, controversial playoff snubs, developments related to player compensation, conference realignment, and, of course, rivalries.
+Michigan vs. Ohio State, Army vs. Navy, UCLA vs. USC: these longstanding rivalries make up the fabric of college football.
 Check out a list of the biggest college football rivalries below.

 Biggest College Football Rivalries

 Kicking off the list of the biggest college football rivalries is one of the biggest rivalries not just in college football, but in American sports at large.
-The Wolverines and Buckeyes first met on the gridiron in 1897, and the annual contest between the two Big Ten powerhouses鈥攁lso known as The Game鈥攚ent on uninterrupted from 1918 until COVID derailed the meeting in 2020.
-That鈥檚 a total of 119 matchups.
-In terms of the overall numbers, Michigan has the edge: the Wolverines have bested the Buckeyes 61 times; the Buckeyes have prevailed over the Wolverines 51 times; they鈥檝e tied 6 times.
+The Wolverines and Buckeyes first met on the gridiron in 1897, and the annual contest between the two Big Ten powerhouses, also known as The Game, went on uninterrupted from 1918 until COVID derailed the meeting in 2020.
+That’s a total of 121 matchups.
+In terms of the overall numbers, Michigan has the edge: the Wolverines have bested the Buckeyes 62 times; the Buckeyes have prevailed over the Wolverines 53 times; they’ve tied 6 times.
+The most recent meeting was Ohio State’s 27-9 win at Michigan Stadium in November 2025, ending a four-game Michigan win streak.

 So why is it such a heated rivalry?
-Let鈥檚 start with the obvious.
-Both Michigan and Ohio State are amongst the in the sport鈥檚 history.
-Good rivalries aren鈥檛 one-sided, uneven matchups; it wouldn鈥檛 be much of a rivalry if one side always won.
-Then there鈥檚 the fact that both teams are in the Big Ten.
-Rivalries always seem to take on more significance when they鈥檙e intra-division or conference鈥攈ere, familiarity breeds contempt.
+Let’s start with the obvious.
+Both Michigan and Ohio State are amongst the best college football programs in the sport’s history.
+Good rivalries aren’t one-sided, uneven matchups; it wouldn’t be much of a rivalry if one side always won.
+Then there’s the fact that both teams are in the Big Ten.
+Rivalries always seem to take on more significance when they’re intra-division or conference; here, familiarity breeds contempt.
+Although the Big Ten removed its divisional format in 2024, the conference designated Michigan-Ohio State as one of the rivalry games guaranteed to continue under its Flex Protect Model.

 2) Alabama-Auburn

-As deep-seated and bitter as the Michigan-Ohio State rivalry is, I don鈥檛 think it would鈥檝e been too controversial to place Alabama-Auburn at the top of the list of the biggest college football rivalries.
-Just like Michigan-Ohio State, the Iron Bowl rivalry鈥攖hat鈥檚 the moniker for the annual meeting between the Crimson Tide and the Tigers鈥攈as its roots in a political spat.
-To make a long story short, both Tuscaloosa and Auburn wanted to be the site of a new land-grant college under the Morrill Land Grand Act of 1862.
+As deep-seated and bitter as the Michigan-Ohio State rivalry is, I don’t think it would’ve been too controversial to place Alabama-Auburn at the top of the list of the biggest college football rivalries.
+Just like Michigan-Ohio State, the Iron Bowl rivalry, that’s the moniker for the annual meeting between the Crimson Tide and the Tigers, has its roots in a political spat.
+To make a long story short, both Tuscaloosa and Auburn wanted to be the site of a new land-grant college under the Morrill Land Grant Act of 1862.
 The city of Auburn won out in 1872.

 Both Alabama and Auburn compete in the SEC.
-And even though Alabama has the clear edge in terms of overall dominance, the rivalry isn鈥檛 as one-sided as you might think.
-The Crimson Tide currently lead the overall series against the Tigers with an overall head-to-head record of 48-37-1.
+And even though Alabama has the clear edge in terms of overall dominance, the rivalry isn’t as one-sided as you might think.
+The Crimson Tide currently lead the overall series against the Tigers with a head-to-head record of 52-37-1 after Alabama’s 27-20 win at Jordan-Hare Stadium in November 2025, the Tide’s sixth consecutive Iron Bowl victory.

-The Army-Navy rivalry deserves a spot in the pantheon of college football rivalries not because it鈥檚 consequential, high-stakes football.
+The Army-Navy rivalry deserves a spot in the pantheon of college football rivalries not because it’s consequential, high-stakes football.
 The last time Army won a national championship was 1946, and the last time Navy won a national championship was twenty years before that.
-Only four times in the last 60 years have both teams come into the game with winning records.
-And nothing turns on the result鈥攖he game is typically played after the conference championships have been decided.
+Only a handful of times in the last 60 years have both teams come into the game with winning records.
+And nothing turns on the result for the broader college football season; the game is typically played in mid-December, after the conference championships have been decided.

 In other words: the Army-Navy rivalry is all pomp and circumstance, founded entirely on tradition.
-And that鈥檚 what makes it one of the biggest college football rivalries.
+And that’s what makes it one of the biggest college football rivalries.
 The annual matchup has been held uninterrupted since 1930.
 The sitting U.S. president is often in the stands.
-It鈥檚 a militaristic, patriotic spectacle, replete with flyovers and traditions like 鈥淭he Prisoner Exchange鈥 and 鈥淭he March On.鈥
+It’s a militaristic, patriotic spectacle, replete with flyovers and traditions like The Prisoner Exchange and The March On.
+The two teams also play for the Commander-in-Chief’s Trophy, awarded annually to the winner of the three-way service academy round-robin between Army, Navy, and Air Force.

 The game is played in the Cotton Bowl in Dallas and happens at the same time as the Texas State Fair.
-The winner of the matchup receives the Golden Hat, a gold ten-gallon hat, which is kept by the prevailing team until the next year.
+The winner of the matchup receives the Golden Hat, a gold-plated cowboy hat mounted on a wooden base, which is kept by the prevailing team until the next year.
+After decades as conference foes in the Big 12, Oklahoma and Texas now meet annually as SEC rivals, having both moved to the conference together in 2024.

-While most of the other biggest college football rivalries are rooted in politics or geography, the USC-Notre Dame rivalry has its origins鈥攁ccording to some鈥攊n a conversation between the wives of Notre Dame coach Knute Rockne and USC athletic director Gywnn Wilson.
+While most of the other biggest college football rivalries are rooted in politics or geography, the USC-Notre Dame rivalry has its origins, according to some, in a conversation between the wives of Notre Dame coach Knute Rockne and USC athletic director Gywnn Wilson.
 As the story goes, USC sent Wilson and his wife to Nebraska, where Notre Dame was playing, in search of a national rival.
 The coaches and their spouses met, and after getting over some reluctance because of the travel involved, in 1926 the USC-Notre Dame matchup became an annual fixture.

 Unlike the purely ceremonial Army-Navy rivalry, when USC and Notre Dame meet, there is typically something at stake.
 Often, the playoff hopes of one or both of the teams rests on the outcome.
 Plus, USC and Notre Dame are two of the most storied, decorated programs in college sports history.

-The annual Florida-Georgia game attracts huge crowds to Jacksonville, and because of the widespread tailgating and other festivities, the matchup has become known as the 鈥淲orld鈥檚 Largest Outdoor Cocktail Party鈥 (Interesting side note: happens every year in Gainesville at the same time as the Florida-Georgia showdown; UF students and fans leave Gainesville deserted, and the punks take over).
+The annual Florida-Georgia game attracts huge crowds to Jacksonville, and because of the widespread tailgating and other festivities, the matchup has become known as the World’s Largest Outdoor Cocktail Party (interesting side note: a punk music festival happens every year in Gainesville at the same time as the Florida-Georgia showdown; UF students and fans leave Gainesville deserted, and the punks take over).

 The Florida-Georgia rivalry has been a proving ground for legends like Vince Dooley, Steve Spurrier, and Urban Meyer.
-Since the SEC split into two divisions in 1992, Florida and Georgia have combined for 25 SEC titles, with the annual meeting between the two teams often playing a decisive role.
-Georgia leads the rivalry with a record of 54-44-2.
+Since the SEC split into two divisions in 1992, Florida and Georgia have combined for more than 25 SEC titles, with the annual meeting between the two teams often playing a decisive role.
+Georgia leads the rivalry with a record of 57-44-2 after winning 24-20 in 2025, and the Bulldogs have now taken seven of the last eight in the series.
+The 2026 edition will be held at Mercedes-Benz Stadium in Atlanta while EverBank Stadium in Jacksonville undergoes renovations.

-The USC-UCLA rivalry has it all: the schools share a city, they鈥檙e both members of the Pac-12 Conference and will in 2024 migrate together to the Big Ten, and there鈥檚 typically something at stake.
+The USC-UCLA rivalry has it all: the schools share a city, they’re both now members of the Big Ten Conference after leaving the Pac-12 together in 2024, and there’s typically something at stake.
 In the 1980s and 1990s, the winner of the Crosstown Cup would often go on to play in the Rose Bowl.
-But as recently as 2022, the result of the game had implications for the College Football Playoff and Pac-12 Championship hopes of both sides.
+As recently as 2022, the result of the game had implications for the College Football Playoff and Pac-12 Championship hopes of both sides.

 The winner of the contest hoists the Victory Bell trophy, an actual bell from an old Southern Pacific locomotive.
-USC leads the series with a record of 49-33-7.
+USC leads the series with a record of 52-34-7 after winning back-to-back games in 2024 and 2025, including a 29-10 victory at the Coliseum to close out the 2025 regular season.

 Although this rivalry is relatively young, both Florida State and the University of Miami have rich football traditions.
-The two teams have a combined eight national championships, 80 All-Americans, and five Heisman Trophy winners.
-Since the late 1980s, one or both of the teams has been highly ranked entering the game, so the matchup usually has implications on the national championship hopes of the teams.
+The two teams have a combined eight national championships, dozens of All-Americans, and five Heisman Trophy winners.
+Since the late 1980s, one or both of the teams has frequently been highly ranked entering the game, so the matchup often carries national championship implications.

-Ole Miss has taken home the Golden Egg 65 times to Mississippi State鈥檚 46; they鈥檝e tied six times.
+Ole Miss has taken home the Golden Egg 67 times to Mississippi State’s 46; they’ve tied six times.
+Ole Miss won the 2025 Egg Bowl 38-19 to claim its third straight win in the series.

 Although this Florida rivalry had more national relevance in the 1990s and early 2000s, it still qualifies as one of the biggest college football rivalries.
 The Gators and Seminoles first met in 1958, and have played every year since then except 2020, when COVID prevented the meeting.